 The success of these first two adjustments as well as the amazing speed at which the patients saw improvements in their condition resulted in a number of scientific studies into Palmer’s work being conducted in the USA.

 The results of this research caused news to spread of a new science, which is based on the relationship between the spine, the nervous system, the joints and holistic health and well-being.

-On his return from California, and having previously worked professionally in Paris and Rome, Dr. Chiappinelli opened the first Chiropractic Centre in Sitges during the Barcelona Olympic Games in 1992.
+On his return from California, and having previously worked professionally in Paris and Rome, Alain Chiappinelli, Doctor of Chiropractic, opened the first Chiropractic Center in Sitges during the Barcelona Olympic Games in 1992.

-The centre was very well received by the public and he decided to open a second centre in Barcelona in 1995.
+The center was very well received by the public and he decided to open a second center in Barcelona in 1995.

-Today, together with his team of chiropractors and medics who have all trained in the USA, Spain and France, Dr. Chiappinelli continues to successfully treat all kinds of pain related to the spine, the nervous system and joints, and helps his patients achieve their optimum health.
+Today, together with his team of chiropractors who have all trained in the USA, Spain and France, Alain Chiappinelli, Doctor of Chiropractic, continues to successfully treat all kinds of pain related to the spine, the nervous system and joints, and helps his patients achieve their optimum health.

-Dr. Chiappinelli and his team belong to the Spanish Chiropractic Association (ECA), responsible for the organization of this profession in Spain and recognized by the Spanish Ministry of Health.
+Alain Chiappinelli, Doctor of Chiropractic, and his team belong to the Spanish Chiropractic Association (AEQ), recognized by the Spanish Ministry of Health, responsible for the organization of this profession in Spain.